japila-books/spark-sql-internals/docs/spark-sql-functions-collection.md

 +---------+---------+---------------+------+-----+------+
 ----

-NOTE: `options` controls how a JSON is parsed and contains the same options as the link:spark-sql-JsonDataSource.adoc[json] format.
+NOTE: `options` controls how a JSON is parsed and contains the same options as the spark-sql-JsonDataSource.md[json] format.

-Internally, `from_json` creates a link:spark-sql-Column.adoc[Column] with link:spark-sql-Expression-JsonToStructs.adoc[JsonToStructs] unary expression.
+Internally, `from_json` creates a spark-sql-Column.md[Column] with spark-sql-Expression-JsonToStructs.md[JsonToStructs] unary expression.

-NOTE: `from_json` (creates a link:spark-sql-Expression-JsonToStructs.adoc[JsonToStructs] that) uses a JSON parser in link:spark-sql-Expression-JsonToStructs.adoc#FAILFAST[FAILFAST] parsing mode that simply fails early when a corrupted/malformed record is found (and hence does not support `columnNameOfCorruptRecord` JSON option).
+NOTE: `from_json` (creates a spark-sql-Expression-JsonToStructs.md[JsonToStructs] that) uses a JSON parser in spark-sql-Expression-JsonToStructs.md#FAILFAST[FAILFAST] parsing mode that simply fails early when a corrupted/malformed record is found (and hence does not support `columnNameOfCorruptRecord` JSON option).

 [source, scala]
 ----